Order of the Garter: Military Knights of Windsor

-At the founding of the Order of the Garter, 26 "poor knights" were appointed and attached to the Order and its chapel.
+At the founding of the Order of the Garter, 26 bedesmen called "poor knights" were appointed and attached to the Order and its chapel.
 This number was not always maintained, and by the 17th century, there were only thirteen such knights.
 King Charles II increased the number to 18 (in large part because of funds allocated from Sir Francis Crane's will) after his coronation in 1660.
 After the knights objected to being termed "poor", King William IV redesignated them in the 19th century as the Military Knights of Windsor.

-The poor knights were impoverished military veterans, required to pray daily for the Knights Companion.
+The poor knights were impoverished retired military officers, required to pray daily for the Knights Companion.
 In return, they received a salary and lodging in Windsor Castle.
-The knights are no longer necessarily poor, but are still military pensioners.
+The knights are no longer necessarily poor, but are still retired military officers.
 They participate in the Order's processions, escorting the members, and in the chapel services.
 However, they are not considered members of the Order.

 The poor knights originally wore red mantles, each of which bore St George's Cross, but did not depict the Garter.
 Queen Elizabeth I replaced the mantles in the 16th and 17th centuries with blue and purple gowns, but the red mantles returned in the 17th century under King Charles I. When the knights were renamed, the mantles were abandoned.
 The military knights now wear the old military uniform of an "army officer on the unattached list": black trousers with red stripe, a red double-breasted swallow-tailed coat, gold epaulets and brushes, a cocked hat with a plume, and a sword on a white baldric.